Bobbi Starr: Early life and education

+and raised in an upper-middle-class family, Starr was homeschooled early in life.
+She competed in the Junior Olympics in swimming, studied the oboe and graduated from San Jose State University.

-Starr expressed an ambition to study pre-med with the aim of becoming a gynecologist.
+She has expressed an ambition to study pre-med with the aim of becoming a gynecologist.
 Her intent was to work within the adult entertainment industry, where she identified a lack of female gynecologists.

-Career
+Pornographic film career

+At age 22, Starr begin performing in fetish scenes for Kink.com before transitioning into more mainstream pornography.

 Starr was named by CNBC as one of the 12 most popular pornographic film actresses in 2011 and 2013.

 Starr has directed films for adult film distributor Evil Angel, beginning with Bobbi's World (2011), a female POV movie.

 Starr was a finalist for the reality show America's Next Hot Porn Star, a series set up similarly to America's Next Top Model.
 She blogged for Popporn.com and wrote a column for Fox Magazine called "Adventures in Porny Land", and was featured in a book by Frederick Community College professor Rich Moreland about feminists in the pornography industry.

 Personal life

 Starr has said she does not label her sexual orientation, but considers herself "more gay than straight".

 In 2013, Starr announced on her blog that she was expecting a child.